msysbio/microbetag/docs/installation.md

 To start using *microbetag* and/or to visualize *microbetag*-annotated networks, you need first, to make sure you have **Cytoscape** on your system; if not, go ahead and [download Cytoscape](https://cytoscape.org/download.html).
 Then, you need to install the *microbetag* app (`MGG`) from [Cytoscape App store](https://apps.cytoscape.org/apps/mgg).
-Make sure **you first lunch Cytoscape** and then visit Cytoscape Appstore.
+Make sure **you first launch Cytoscape** and then visit Cytoscape Appstore.
-If you have already visited the MGG page on Cytoscape Appstore, **lunch Cytoscape and refresh the Cytoscape Appstore page**.
+If you have already visited the MGG page on Cytoscape Appstore, **launch Cytoscape and refresh the Cytoscape Appstore page**.
 You should now see an **Install** button.

 ![mgg install](_static/img/install_button_mgg.png)